MahmoudYounes/lyonaiz/src/content/linuxkdocs.md

 - have security (spire & stuff) as modules rather than in the init process?
   - not really needed? why would we do that?
 - have canaries run a debug kernel version
+  - the kernel is compiled with enougn debug info. unless you prove there is a need for more debug options to be enabled this has no meaning
 - validate the production kernel config for security. use the python tool mentioned
+  - security validation happens by security team.
 - validate kernel module settings:
   - do we use customizable modules?
 No? turn of loading modules..
   - yes? validate modules are forceibly signed before loaded..